Why Retailers Should Switch from Print to Digital Signage

 Here are a couple of tips…

-Look for solutions that support real-time data from a variety of sources such as social media, websites, infotainment, proprietary and corporate databases (including point-of-sale systems), video and static ads.
+Look for digital signage manufacturers that support real-time data from a variety of sources such as social media, websites, infotainment, proprietary and corporate databases (including point-of-sale systems), video and static ads.
 Find a CMS software that scales well so you can start with a small test run and then expand to the entire organization.
 Look for a reliable and competent CMS Cloud partner.
 Pick someone who reinvests in their business to ensure their product will evolve, and who will continue to fund research and development over time.

 Consider a CMS software platform that offers a user-friendly interface.
 Don’t just go by a technical assessment when selecting a CMS product.
 It’s not all about technical features.
 It’s about people too.
 Tools that are too difficult to use or complex to learn can lead to failed projects.
 Be sure to do a lot of end-users testing and take these results into consideration before making a choice.